-- Group health coverage may be continued through COBRA.
-Refer to the Summary Plan Description (SPD) for details on continuing your coverage under COBRA or contact Benefits at 877-601-7453. - Basic Life and the Voluntary Life Insurance (if enrolled prior to termination) may be converted to individual life insurance policies by contacting the insurance carrier within 31 days of their termination date.
+• Group health coverage will continue through the end of the month that you depart in and you may be eligible to continue through COBRA.
+Refer to the Summary Plan Description (SPD) for details on continuing your coverage under COBRA or contact Benefits at 877-601-7453.

+• Basic Life and the Voluntary Life Insurance (if enrolled prior to termination) may be converted to individual life insurance policies by contacting the insurance carrier within 31 days of their termination date.
 Upon conversion, you are then responsible for making premium payments (as determined by the insurance company) and any other employee costs directly to the carrier.
 Refer to the SPD for additional details on your conversion rights or contact the Benefits Department at 877-601-7453.